 “Cayce’s story reminds me that life isn’t about how long we live, but how much good we do while we’re here,” Ivan wrote.
 “I hope that one day, people will say I lived like Cayce too.”

-Through the support of the MGCCC Foundation and the legacy of the Cayce Seal Memorial Scholarship, Ivan Godwin is building a future defined by hard work, gratitude, and a commitment to making a difference on the job, in the classroom, and in his community.
+Through the support of the Mississippi Gulf Coast Community College Foundation and the legacy of the Cayce Seal Memorial Scholarship, Ivan Godwin is building a future defined by hard work, gratitude, and service.
+Stories like Ivan’s are a powerful reminder of the impact donor-supported scholarships have on students, families, and workforce development across the Gulf Coast.